Przemek-93/status-checker/README.md

 * to remove outdated readings
   run `docker-compose exec php bin/console status-checker:remove-readings --readings-count 30` - command will keep the number of `30` most recent readings, the rest will be deleted
-    - `--readings-count` - count of reading that will be retained in the database, defaults to `30` so you can omit this argument
+    - `--readings-count` - count of reading that will be retained in the database, default to `30` so you can omit this argument
     - this command should be executed every hour after status-checker:execute

-* main process, to run a check and send an email alert when something goes wrong run `docker-compose exec php bin/console status-checker:execute` - command will first run a checking and check all active requests, then will save the readings to the database and finally will send a notification to the saved notification-email addresses if something is wrong
-    - this command should be executed twice per hour

-* all emails sent from the platform are handled by symfony messenger (saved in messenger table queue) run `docker-compose exec php bin/console messenger:consume email_sender --time-limit 60 --limit 10` - command will automatically exit once it has processed `10` messages (limit), or been running for `60s` (time limit)
-    - `--time-limit` - running-time of command, passed in seconds
-    - `--limit` - number of processed messages after which the command stops
-    - this command should be executed 5 times per hour

 ### Testing application